Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

-# :crown: :trophy: :moneybag: OpenIdConnect-JSONWebToken-Validator
+# :crown: :trophy: :moneybag: OIDC-JWT-Validator

 I spent a lot of time searching for a way to validate OpenId-Connect ID Tokens, but I spent even more time searching for a way to make my code testable.
 I want to share this code with the world, and hopefully someone else finds it useful!